Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 It begins with a flawed belief in punishment, handed to the most inept crowd imaginable (now this is a general statement, there are good people at the BOP, my views on this has changed somewhat).
 Surprisingly, despite evidence that it doesn't work, we build more jails, throw obnoxious amounts of money at incarceration, and keep locking more people up.

 Meanwhile, other countries have successfully experimented with different ways to punish people who break the law.
-For a country that prides itself on innovation we refuse to even try new methods of incarceration.
-Norway sits there with a recidivism rate under 20%, showcasing a system that's a fairy tale in comparison.
+For a country that prides itself on innovation we refuse to try new methods of incarceration.
+Norway has a recidivism rate under 20%, showcasing a system that's a fairy tale in comparison.
 The US is fighting to get below 80% (so almost 8 out of 10 people go back to prison).
-They seem to understand that stripping away someone's dignity doesn't exactly fix things.
+Norway seems to understand that stripping away someone's dignity doesn't exactly fix things.

-But America refuses to learn from our mistakes & now prisons and punishments are such a part of our identity it would take the equivalent of a nuclear explosion to change things.
+But America refuses to learn from our mistakes and now prisons and punishment are such a part of our identity it would take the equivalent of a nuclear explosion to change things.

 Hopefully, things will change as more people, especially influential individuals, personally experience incarceration.
 The discussion is happening now more then ever as both presidential candidates are feeling first hand the potential for prison in their lives.
 This can lead to a greater understanding of the topic, prompting positive transformations in how society perceives and addresses it.
 Until then it will continue be a topic most people would rather ignore.